How To Write a Product Description That Works (With Examples)

 Before you begin to write the product description, make some notes about how your product will satisfy the wants and needs of the reader.
 In some cases, there may be specific features that can help with a need.
 However, your product description may extend beyond features.
 Often, customers want to find products that will fit into and enhance their lifestyles.

 For example, if you have a camping goods brand, you may be writing a description for a high-end tent.
 The audience for this is likely looking for fairly in-depth information about the product.
 They know tents and don’t want to see an overly fluffy product description.
 However, they are also likely seeking adventure.
-So, the challenge would be to balance providing detailed information about the product itself while also speaking to the lifestyle your likely customers are seeking.
+So, the challenge would be to balance providing detailed information about the product itself while also speaking to the lifestyle your customers are likely seeking.

 It can be helpful to think about product descriptions as if you are painting a picture.
 You want the reader to be able to picture him or herself using the product and being satisfied.